csatuic/cs361-website-old/_labs/lab8.md

             stack_mem.end=(size_t *)&stack_var;
         }

     Both  `init_gc()`  and  `gc()`  use  a  local  variable  to  find  where  they  are  on  the  stack.
-This  works because local variables are always on the stack, and since we know `initgc()` is our first function to be called, we can use it demarcate the beginning of the stack.
+This  works because local variables are always on the stack, and since we know `init_gc()` is our first function to be called, we can use it demarcate the beginning of the stack.
 Likewise, we call `malloc()` in `init_gc()` to find the beginning of the heap.  (`init_global_range()` uses some linux features to find the .data section.
 It is to complicated to discuss here, but feel free to ask Professor Kanich if you have questions about it.)
 All `init_gc()` does is set up the start of each memory section we are interested in.

 2. The `gc()` function both finds the ends of the heap and stack, and calls the functions you willbe implementing in order to do garbage collection.